dcpedit/red-herring-build-guide/README.md

 |         | Case foam (1mm)        | 1
 |         | Acrylic case layers    | 7

+## Instructions
+Some things to keep in mind is that there's very little clearance under the PCB, which is why the bottom foam is only 1mm.
+Make sure you keep things low-profile by clipping pins flush with the solder joints, and/or folding then down flat against the PCB before soldering whenever possible.

+One general tip is to bend the legs of the diodes/resistors/capacitors/LEDs outward after insterting them into the holes so that they stay in place when the PCB is flipped over.
+This also reduces the height of the protruding legs, espeically if you also clip them flush with the solder joints.

 ### USB Port
-I like doing the USB port first because I have lots of space to work with.
+I like doing the USB port first because I get lots of space to work with.
 Heat resistant tape will be useful here to keep the usb port in place.
-Solder one of the large legs first and check that the port is flush before soldering the other three legs. \
+Solder one of the large legs first and check that the port is flat against the PCB and not crooked before soldering the other three legs. \
 Solder the smaller pins by applying no-clean flux across the pins, then drag a small amount of solder across the pins until all the holes are filled.
+If you accidentally bridge some pins, just clean all the solder off your solding iron tip, and try to "pick up" the extra solder with it.
+If that doesn't work, you can use solder wick.

 ![usbc](https://user-images.githubusercontent.com/800930/144701028-55195723-9e37-4ee0-8cce-97262775312a.jpg)